ALL THE THINGS YOU’LL NEED TO KNOW TO VISIT, TO SHOP, TO STUDY & TO LIVE IN MONTSERRAT! Click on the letter of the page

 Leslie Ogle, Rockland St Peters Montserrat WI

-VIDEO RENTALS also see DVD’S VILLAS FOR RENT see ACCOMMODATIONS IN MONTSERRAT
+VIDEO RENTALS also see DVD’S VILLA REMODELING AND RENOVATIONS VILLAS FOR RENT see ACCOMMODATIONS IN MONTSERRAT VILLAS FOR SALE just CLICK HERE!

-The May 20, 2006 Dome Collapse We woke early as is our habit.
+THE MAY 20, 2006 DOME COLLAPSE We woke early as is our habit.
 It was raining and there was thunder in the distance; or at least we thought it was thunder.
 Heavy rain poured down and the distant rumblings came not just from the Centre Hills above us, but also from the direction of the volcano and we soon realized that Soufriere was involved.
 Small rocks pelted our tin roof, fell in our pool and the surrounding gardens.
 Soon there was the sound of rain on the roof, but nothing ran off the edge.
 What was falling from the sky was mud.
 Heavy and very wet, it took a while to flow down the roof's pitch and off the edge.
 When it did, it was dark brown mud.
 We crossed the living room from the deck to the front of the house so many times it is hard to remember; each time trying to fix in our minds what was happening.
 Tears came as I saw our tenderly cared for plants wilt under the weight and acidity of the ash.
 Maybe it can also be said that when the power went off and the phone turned back decades from tone into pulse, we felt especially isolated and vulnerable.
 We have a radio, but never thought about batteries for a power outage so we were in our home with no contact or news of what was happening.
 These are a few of the pictures we took that day when we said "Let's take a look" and got on the road.
 If you would like to see our photos of The May 20 Soufriere Volcano Dome Collapse click here.
-June
+JUNE 20, 2006 PARTIAL DOME COLLAPSE Just after mid day and lasting less than an hour, the ash cloud from this event rose 12,000 feet to the west/northwest.
+A resident wrote to us while we were off island saying it was an impressive event however short.
+Fortunately the winds carried most of the ash off the island.
+JANUARY 8 VOLCANIC EVENT

 for January 7th is and for